 - Contributions to educational visits, trips, sports activities and music tuition.

-- Contributions to Breakfast club and After School Club as appropriate.
+- Contributions to Breakfast club and After School Clubs if appropriate.

 This year the amount allocated to each school per eligible pupil is now:

 - £1455 for FSM or Ever 6 FSM pupils.